sgothel/gluegen/doc/GlueGen_Mapping.md

 JavaCallbackDef  MessageCallback01 T2_CallbackFunc01 2
 ```

-Note that [`LibraryOnLoad Bindingtest2`](#libraryonload-librarybasename-for-jni_onload-) must be specified in exactly one native code-unit.
+Note that [`LibraryOnLoad Bindingtest2`](#libraryonload-librarybasename-for-jni_onload-) must be specified in exactly one native code-unit within the library.
 It provides code to allow the generated native callback-function to attach the current thread to the `JavaVM*` generating a new `JNIEnv*`in daemon mode -
 or just to retrieve the thread's `JNIEnv*`, if already attached to the `JavaVM*`.